Extreme Undersea Habitats!

 At first glance, the Trilobis 65 (named after the Trilobites, prehistoric creatures that lived in the sea 500 milion years ago) looks as if it would be more at home soaring into the sky than plying the waters of atolls, bays and maritime parks.
 Looking at a computer image of the bow conjures up visions of the flying saucers in science fiction films.

 Note from technophile: Descending from the top to the craft's third level, yachtsmen will enter what Zema calls the day area.
 Its use of space is a reminder that spherical structures are more efficient than rectangular ones.
 As with the space above it, the day area is surrounded by self-shading glass, offering a panoramic view from the gourmet kitchen, formal dining area and three seating groups.
 On this level, the spiral stairway serves a secondary function of separating interior and exterior spaces.
 Sliding glass doors fully retract, opening onto a teak deck.Returning inside and following the stairway down one more flight leads to what is known as the night zone.
 The Trilobis sleeps six, with a premium on privacy.
 The design calls for two single and two double bedrooms, each with a private bathroom.
 With the deck at this level beginning 3 ft. below the waterline, the wraparound window cuts off at eye level.This level also houses the yacht's propulsion system, which consists of two electric motors.
 Each is rated at about 300 hp.
 They are powered by hydrogen-fed Ballard fuel cells.
 The hydrogen for the fuel cells will be stored in a pair of 240-gal. tanks located just aft of the single bedrooms.
-The fuel supply is not intended for ocean crossings, but to be sufficient for moving the yacht to nearby reefs to explore seasonal changes in marine life and catch a true fish-eyes view of unusual migrating species.
+The fuel supply is not intended for ocean crossings, but to be sufficient for moving the yacht to nearby reefs to explore seasonal changes in marine life and catch a true fish-eyes view of unusual migrating species.:: Source: [Sub-Find]

 :: Innovation: Technology that allows anyone to live in a unique environment inside of a self-sufficient, nonpolluting dwelling that exists in unison with the surrounding ocean !